appbaseio/Docs/content/docs/data/browser.md

 1. **Primitive**: Text, Keyword, Integer, Float, Double, Date, Geo Point, Boolean are some examples.

-2. **Array**: An array shape in appbase.io is just a container that can hold one or more values of the primitive data type.
+2. **Array**: An array shape in ReactiveSearch is just a container that can hold one or more values of the primitive data type.
 There is no special data type associated with it.

-3. **Object**: An object shape in appbase.io acts as a container that can hold a nested JSON object, each keys of which representing a primitive data type or another object / array container.
+3. **Object**: An object shape in ReactiveSearch acts as a container that can hold a nested JSON object, each keys of which representing a primitive data type or another object / array container.

 Beyond the primitive data types, there are also specialized data types that are specific to a search engine, like `completion`, `ip`, `percolator`.
 You can read all about the supported data types over [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html).